 11. Open Road

 As a trucker, you’re a hero of the highway, a road warrior, looking out at the expanse of highway between you and your final destination.
 Long haul trucking is a passion for some people.

 At TanTara, our modern fleet and a wide variety of equipment—including sleeper trucks, Conestoga trailers, day cab trucks, regular or oversized flatbed trailers, liquid tankers, and dry van trailers—provides you with different driving experiences as you rack up the miles.
 We take great pride in our fleet and team members, and people like our own Jeff Lauber, appreciate this.

 As with any other job, there are always pros and cons involved with being an OTR trucker.
-But if the previous eleven aspects of truck driving appeal to you, we’d love to talk.
+But if the previous 11 aspects of truck driving appeals to you, we’d love to talk.
 We think “should I be a truck driver” is an easy question to answer.
-We’re proud to be an Iowa trucking company and know you’ll enjoy working with our amazing team.
+TanTara Transportation is proud to be an Iowa trucking company, and we know you’ll enjoy working with our amazing team.
 Like TanTara on Facebook, call us, or fill out an online application to become a member of the TanTara family.